 As you can see, the configuration is pretty comparable in assessment with the master.
 The slave’s configuration also carries the same zones as on the master and they are configured as type slave.
 Zone files don’t want to be created because they must be replicated from the master.

-Note: save and exit the file using ‘:wq!’ .If you have missed any semicolon or brasses in the ‘etc/named.conf’ file an error message will be popup all through the startup of bind service.
+Note: save and exit the file using ‘:wq!’ .If you have missed any semicolon or brasses in the ‘etc/named.conf’ file an error message will pop-up throughout the Startup Blink service.

 # systemctl enable named